epiecs/ccnp-labs/University/lab.md

 - Use `rapid-pvst` as the spanning-tree protocol.
 - D1 is the root bridge for all client vlans (10,20) and D2 is the secondary root bridge
-- Use root guard on all necessary ports on D1 and D2
+- Use root guard on all necessary ports on D1
 - Use portfast for all edge ports and enable bpduguard on D3

 Set a login banner on all devices containing `Unauthorized access prohibited`.